 A court may award punitive damages if the truck driver was driving under the influence of drugs or alcohol, or was distracted while driving.
 A court may also impose punitive damages for “gross negligence” if the driver and other employees for the trucking company testify that the company or dispatcher frequently instructs drivers to get a load delivered on time “no matter what you have to do,” and speeding was a factor in the accident.

 Because of the size and weight of semi-trailer trucks, truck accident victims often do not survive their catastrophic injuries.
 The family members of a victim who was killed in a truck accident may be able to file a wrongful death lawsuit.
 While a lawsuit cannot truly compensate a victim’s family for their death, it can help them get by when their family member’s death leaves them with a heavy financial burden.
 A victim’s family may be entitled to damages for:

 - Lost wages

 - Lost future wages

 - Medical costs while their loved one was in the hospital or otherwise being treated

 - Property damage

 - Loss of consortium

 - Punitive damages

-If you were in an accident with a semi-trailer truck near San Antonio, contact the Law Offices of George Salinas at (210) 225-0909 for a free consultation.
+If you were in an accident with a semi-trailer truck near San Antonio, contact the George Salinas Injury Lawyers at (210) 225-0909 for a free consultation.